-- Personal Essays - Personal essays are an opportunity for you to express your unique qualifications, experiences, and reasons for applying to a graduate business program at Baylor.
+- Personal Essays - Essays are an opportunity for you to express your unique qualifications, experiences, and reasons for applying to a graduate business program at Baylor.

 - Letters of Recommendation - Request recommendations from two individuals who know you well and can present balanced evaluations and assessments.

 - Transcripts - Provide transcripts from all universities you attended.
 If you received your bachelor's degree from Baylor, your transcripts will already be on record at Baylor, so you do not need to send additional transcripts to the Graduate School.

 - Resume - Include a current resume, specifically describing those activities, honors, or awards that you believe helpful to ensuring success in Graduate School.

 - Standardized Tests - The GMAT is required for non-Baylor undergraduates.
 International students are required to take the Test of English as a Foreign Language (TOEFL) except if you have a degree conferred by a U.S. accredited higher education institution.
 A minimum TOEFL score of 600 (paper) or 250 (computer) or 100 (internet) is required.

 - Application Fee - A $50 non-refundable fee is required.